LLNL/Silo/docs/Chapter2-Section0.md

 * **Returned value:**

-  True (non-zero) if the combination of major, minor and patch digits results in a version number of the Silo library that is greater (e. g. newer) than or equal to the version of the Silo library being compiled against.
+  True (non-zero) if the combination of major, minor and patch digits results in a version number of the Silo library that is greater (e.g. newer) than or equal to the version of the Silo library being compiled against.
   False (zero), otherwise.